 3. Get specific

-Now fill out your outline with the details of your story.
-Keep in mind these guidelines:
+Now that you’ve done all the planning, you can fill out your outline with the details of your story.
+Keep these guidelines in mind:

 - Limit your scope: Make sure you are answering every part of the essay question, but don't try to cover too much material.
 You can get bogged down with trying to tell everything about you, when you should focus on just one or two things.

 - Focus on what you learned:If you describe challenges, focus on how you overcame them and what you've learned.
 Don't let your struggles be the bulk of your essay.
 Show us how you have become stronger, wiser and better equipped for future challenges.

 - Tell your story: It doesn't have to be a research paper – you are making a personal connection with your reader.
 So tell your story as if you are describing yourself to a new friend.